ast-grep/ast-grep.github.io/website/guide/rule-config/utility-rule.md

   - kind: string
 ```

-If we want to match functions in different places using only the plain YAML file, we will have copy and paste the rule above for several times.
+If we want to match functions in different places using only the plain YAML file, we will have to copy and paste the rule above several times.
 Say, we want to match either literal values or an array of literal values:

 ```yaml
 rule: